filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 seo_description: Dealing with a large “legacy” codebase?
 Here’s a collection of tips and tricks on how to deal read and navigate the code.
 promo_photo: /content/images/2017/uncharted-lands.jpg
 date: 2017-08-06
-updated: 2018-07-27
+updated: 2018-11-05
 tags:
 ---

-Are you excited about inheriting an old project?
-Me neither.
-Most engineers are not.
-Especially if “legacy” is one of the words that pop up in the meeting.
+Are you excited about inheriting an old project? ~Me neither.~ Most engineers are not.
+Especially if _“legacy”_ is one of the words that pop up in the meeting.

 I’ve been maintaining and improving a project that sounds a lot like that.
 It’s been a bit frustrating, but it has helped me learn a lot and grow as an engineer.
 This article is a collection of tips and tricks on how to deal with projects that fit this description.